_ [Contents]

 ii++; // increment ii

-The weakness in figure 3 is that even the dimmest programmer can figure out that ii++ increments ii, and therefore the comment doesn’t tell us anything we didn’t already know.
+The weakness in example 3 is that even the dimmest programmer can figure out that ii++ increments ii, and therefore the comment doesn’t tell us anything we didn’t already know.

 // environment-mgr.cxx -- manager for natural environment information.

-If you need further evidence that the comment in figure 5 is uninformative, consider the fact that the same comment was found verbatim in another file, namely environment_ctrl.cxx:
+If you need further evidence that the comment in example 5 is uninformative, consider the fact that the same comment was found verbatim in another file, namely environment_ctrl.cxx:

 // environment_ctrl.cxx -- manager for natural environment information.

-3. Aim your comments at the ordinary mainstream programmer.
-This point can be explained using the example in figure 4: Sufficiently wizardly programmers could presumably ascertain instantly that the purpose of the jj++ statement was to solve a fencepost problem, so for them the comment is useless: they know the answer, with or without the comment.
-At the opposite extreme, low-skilled wannabe programmers would have no clue what a fencepost error is, so for them the comment is useless: they don’t know the answer, with or without the comment.
+Sufficiently wizardly programmers could presumably ascertain instantly that the purpose of the jj++ statement was to solve a fencepost problem, so for them the comment is useless: they understand this line of code, with or without the comment.
+At the opposite extreme, low-skilled wannabe programmers would have no clue what a fencepost error is, so for them the comment is useless: they don’t understand this line of code, with or without the comment.
 However, in between these two extreme there is a huge population of ordinary programmers who know what a fencepost error is, or can at least look it up (e.g. in reference 1), yet might not have instantly recognized that this particular jj++ pertained to a fencepost situation.

 As an obvious corollary, if you are sure that nobody is ever going to re-use the code or even look at it, you shouldn’t bother commenting it at all.
 It would be a waste of time.